jchitpin/thinkdeck/README.md

 3. Ran the `Pi Screen Configuration` application in the drop down menu and changed the screen orientation.
   * Right-clicked on the display and set orientation to `left`.

-## Fit-testing cable panel cutouts

-1. You will probably need to sand/shave down the cable housing to fit snugly inside the top chassis.
-2. A pair of curved needle nose pliers is great pushing the USB/HDMI connectors into their respective cutouts.

-## Soldering the PowerBoost 1000C to the battery and Pi
+### Soldering the PowerBoost 1000C to the battery and Pi + HyperPixel

 Consult the PowerBoost 1000C documentation for pinouts and assembly instructions: https://cdn-learn.adafruit.com/downloads/pdf/adafruit-powerboost-1000c-load-share-usb-charge-boost.pdf

 1. Solder the included USB header to the PowerBoost 1000C PCB (or directly solder the PowerBoost 1000C PCB to the Pi).
 2. Connect the battery to the PowerBoost 1000C via the JST connector or solder the wires directly to the board (what I did).
-3. Solder the on/off switch (SPDT Slide Switch) to the PowerBoost 1000C.
+3. Solder the on/off switch (SPDT Slide Switch) to the PowerBoost 1000C with enough wire to position the switch on the right chassis compartment.

-## Assembling the ThinkDeck

-I followed the order of operations described below, but feel free to assemble in the order you see fit.

-### Top chassis steps
+### Installing all electronics in the top chassis

-1. Insert the battery coupled to the PowerBoost 1000C and slide switch into the top chassis with the microB charging cable facing the battery (left).
-2. Mount the microB cable into its cutout and connect the microB cable to the PowerBoost 1000C, routing excess cable to the bottom of the chassis.
+1. Plug the microB charging cable into the PowerBoost 1000C USB header, routing excess cable through the bottom of the chassis.
-3. Mount the USB splitter cable and HDMI cable into their panel cutouts.
+2. Connect one of the two USB splitter ports to the USB A panel cutout cables.
-4. Plug the mini HDMI to HDMI, microB, and microB OTG cables into the HyperPixel/Raspberry Pi.
-Make sure the microB OTG cable is cable managed such that it pokes out the top left part of the HyperPixel display.
+3. Plug the mini HDMI, microB charging, and microB OTG cables into the Pi.
+Make sure the microB OTG cable is cable managed such that it pokes out of the top left part of the HyperPixel display.
-5. Insert the microB charging cable into the PowerBoost 1000C USB header.
-6. Insert the HyperPixel/Raspberry Pi + cables into the top chassis.
-7. Install the USB and HDMI holders to prevent the panel cutouts from moving.
+4. Connect the USB splitter to the USB OTG cable.
+Routing the cable headers so that they face left on top of the battery is ideal.
+5. Install the battery into the the left compartment of the chassis with the PowerBoost 1000C lying horizontally at the bottom compartment.
+The microB charging cable on the PowerBoost should face left towards the battery.
-8. Carefully insert the on/off switch into the "cup holder" of the HDMI holder.
+6. Carefully insert the on/off switch connected to the PowerBoost 1000C into the "cup holder" of the HDMI holder.
-9. Connect the USB splitter to the USB OTG cable.

 ### Finishing touches

+1. Insert the keyboard USB connector into the remaining USB splitter port.
-1. Tape down any wires that are sticking out.
+2. Tape down any wires that are sticking out.
-2. Tape down the USB A headers to the battery.
+3. Tape down the two USB A splitter headers to the battery.
-3. Insert the 4 threaded inserts to fasten the top chassis screen cover using a soldering iron.
-Take care not to melt the chassis walls!
-5. Insert the 2 threaded inserts to fasten the bottom chassis middle hinge cover.
-6. Fasten the screen cover to the top chassis with M2 screws.
+4. Fasten the screen cover to the top chassis with M2 screws.
-7. Fasten the middle hinge cover to the bottom chassis with M2 screws.
+5. Fasten the middle hinge cover to the bottom chassis with M2 screws.
-8. Install the quickstand to the back of the bottom chassis.
+6. Install the quickstand to the back of the bottom chassis.
 It should come with 3M tape so additional glue shouldn't be necessary.

 # Conclusion